sjquigley/pitt-DNID-bot/README.md

    - ⚡ Priority access to GPUs
    - 🎓 **100% FREE with your .edu email** - verification takes ~2 seconds!
 3. **An OpenAI API key**
-   - 🎓 **Your instructor will provide a shared API key** for the class
+   - 🎓 **I, Amir, will provide a shared API key** for the class
    - No payment required!
-Use the key provided by your instructor
+Use the key provided by me
-   - (Alternative: Get your own at [platform.openai.com/api-keys](https://platform.openai.com/api-keys) with ~$5 credit)
+   - (Alternative: Use Gemini API within your Google Colab Workspace for free!
+For more info, see [this link](https://github.com/googlecolab/colabtools/blob/main/notebooks/Getting_started_with_google_colab_ai.ipynb))
 4. **A GitHub account** ([Sign up here](https://github.com/signup))
 5. **A Hugging Face account** ([Sign up here](https://huggingface.co/join)) - for deployment